-Apart from the listed above, there are certain conditions that may result in the manifestation of this disease: after-effects of chemical burns (acid or caustic); congenital; idiopathic; autoimmune; iatrogenic including medication- or radiation-induced processes.
+Apart from the listed above, esophageal strictures can involve the entire thickness of the esophageal wall and be congenital; idiopathic; autoimmune; or iatrogenic including medication- or radiation-induced processes.

-The diagnosis of esophageal stricture can be confirmed by radiological methods, endoscopic visualization and tissue biopsy, as well as manometry if there is dysmotility suspected by a physician.
+The diagnosis of esophageal stricture can be confirmed with radiological methods, endoscopic visualization and tissue biopsy, as well as manometry if dysmotility is suspected.

 Pathophysiology of Esophageal Stricture

-- The dysfunction of the lower esophageal sphincter (LES) stipulated by lower pressure in this unit of the esophagus leads to the development of peptic strictures.
-If there is an LES pressure of less than 8mm Hg it contributes to the procreation of peptic stricture.
+- Dysfunction of the lower esophageal sphincter (LES) from decreased pressure in this zone of the esophagus may lead to the development of peptic strictures.
+A LES pressure of less than 8mm Hg contributes to GERD and the development of a peptic stricture.

-- Inappropriate esophageal clearance is the sequel of the chaotic motility.
-64% of patients suffering from peptic strictures had this problem with peristalsis.
+- Inappropriate esophageal clearance is often the consequence of dismotility.
+64% of patients suffering from peptic strictures have this problem with peristalsis.

-- Hiatal hernia is quite common as it constitutes 10-15% of the population; 42% have reflux with no esophagitis; 63% with esophagitis; 85% of the sufferers have peptic esophageal strictures.
+- Hiatal hernia is quite common as it occurs in 10-15% of the population; 42% have reflux with no esophagitis; 63% with esophagitis; 85% of the sufferers have peptic esophageal strictures.

-- Acid and pepsin do not play a pivotal role in the esophageal stricture formation as other factors do; however, some authors allege that alkaline reflux affects the mucosa of the esophagus.
+- Pepsin is no longer considered important in the formation of esophageal stricture as the above mentioned factors; however some authors allege that alkaline reflux affects the mucosa of the esophagus.

-- Gastric emptying may be taken into consideration, though there is no any convincing evidence about this factor as the triggering one for the condition.
+- Gastric emptying may be taken into consideration, though there isn’t convincing evidence about this factor as the trigger for the condition.

 Epidemiology of Esophageal Stricture

-The USA statistics witness that 40% of the adult population suffers from gastroesophageal reflux; moreover, 7% to 23% of untreated patients with reflux disease are exposed to the development of esophageal stricture.
-Furthermore, up to 80% of esophageal strictures are the consequence of gastroesophageal reflux; after surgery strictures make up to 10%; less than 5% of all cases refer to corrosive strictures of the esophagus.
+The USA statistics report that 40% of the adult population suffers from gastroesophageal reflux; moreover, 7% to 23% of untreated patients with reflux disease are exposed to the development of esophageal stricture.
+Furthermore, up to 80% of esophageal strictures are the consequence of gastroesophageal reflux; after surgery strictures make up to 10%; less than 5% of all cases are attributed to corrosive strictures of the esophagus.

-The data for the US have become more or less promising since 1989, when proton pump inhibitors (PPIs) were administered for the first time.
+The data for the US has improved since 1989 when proton pump inhibitors (PPIs) were administered for the first time.

-Whites are more susceptible to peptic strictures than colored or Asian people; there are 10 times as many sufferers amongst the former ones as in the latter group of the population.
-Nevertheless, this evidence is really controversial as there is relative frequency of occurrence of esophageal strictures in colored people (black and non-Hispanic whites) was detected; both had almost the same rate.
+Whites are more susceptible to peptic strictures than colored or Asian people; there are 10 times as many sufferers amongst the former ones as in the latter groups of the population.
+Nevertheless, this evidence is controversial as the relative frequency of esophageal strictures in colored people (black and non-Hispanic whites) was almost the same.

 Men are more exposed to peptic strictures than women in the correlation 2:1 or 3:1.

-The older the patients are, the bigger the probability of contracting the condition there is as long exposure to the acidic components of the gastric juice leads to esophageal stricture.
+The older the patients, the higher the probability of contracting esophageal strictures because the conditions leading to exposure to the acidic components of the gastric juice has persisted for a longer period of time.